KajaPlaszko/csharp-tdd-bobs-bagels/domain-model.md

 I'd like to know if I try to remove an item that doesn't exist in my basket.

-Classes					Methods								Scenario											Outputs Basket					removeCheck(string bagel)			if bagel does exist, calling remove method			string
+Classes					Methods								Scenario											Outputs Basket					doesExist(string bagel)				if bagel does exist									true
-															if not, errorr message								string
+															if not, errorr message								false